laryziinha/-TCG-Simulator-Cards-Name/README.md

-Pokémon Overhaul for TCG Card Shop Simulator v0.47
+Pokémon Overhaul for TCG Card Shop Simulator Card Renamer and Renamed Files

 This repository contains the corrected files for the Pokémon Overhaul mod for the game TCG Card Shop Simulator version v0.47.
 All the files have been correctly renamed to ensure the mod works flawlessly.
 You will find both individual renamed files and a zipped package containing all of them.
 Additionally, we’ve included a Python script that automates the file renaming process.
 Repository Contents